traefik/traefik/docs/content/providers/rancher.md

 Attach labels to your services and let Traefik do the rest!

-!!! important
-    This provider is specific to Rancher 1.x.
+!!! important "This provider is specific to Rancher 1.x."

     Rancher 2.x requires Kubernetes and does not have a metadata endpoint of its own for Traefik to query.
     As such, Rancher 2.x users should utilize the [Kubernetes provider](./kubernetes-crd.md) directly.